nynnejc/DATA-GBG-E24C-1/Resources/Projects/tamagotchi.md

 1

 Ahh you would like to create a cat, what should the name of the cat be?
-Miaui McLickALot
+Moo Deng

-Okay, here is your cat Miaui McLickALot
+Okay, here is your cat Moo Deng
  /\_/\
 ( o.o )
  > ^ <